Tara Tarini Mandir

-Tara Tarini Pitha (ତାରାତାରିଣୀ ପୀଠ) is a Hindu temple of Adi Shakti and one of the Adi Shakti Pithas, at the Kumari hills on the bank of Rushikulya river near Purushottampur in Ganjam district of Odisha, around 28km from Brahmapur city.
+Tara Tarini Pitha (ତାରାତାରିଣୀ ପୀଠ) is a Hindu temple of Adi Shakti and one of the Adi Shakti Pithas, at the Kumari hills on the bank of Rushikulya river near Purushottampur in Ganjam district of Odisha, around 28 km from Brahmapur city.

 Description of temple

 The main idols inside the garbagriha are two stone female faces adorned with gold and silver ornaments.
 Two brass heads representing their Chalanti Pratima are in between.
 There is also a small murti of the Buddha in the garbhagriha.